-Comparison of the R2 values given in Table1 indicates that Langmuir isotherm better fits the experimental data than does Freundlich isotherm.
-The validity of Langmuir isotherm suggests that adsorption is a monolayer process and adsorption of all species requires equal activation energy.
-As Table 1 shows, K_d increases with increasing of temperature, indicating that adsorption of ions onto SWCNT-COOH and SWCNTs surfaces increases with temperature.
-The results also implied that the affinity of the binding sites increased with temperature.
-Moreover, K_d values for various adsorbents followed the order SWCNTs-COOH> SWCNTs, suggesting that the affinity of the binding sites for each ion also followed this order.
-Freundlich isotherm does not describe the saturation behaviour of adsorbents.
+Freundlich isotherm does not describe the saturation behavior of adsorbents.
 Regarding the coefficients of Freundlich model, K_F increased with temperature, revealing that adsorption capacity increased with temperature.
-Like K_F, n increased with temperature as well.
-Since all n values obtained from the isotherms exceeded unity, the ions were favorably adsorbed onto SWCNT-COOH and SWCNTs surfaces.
-The highest values of n were 4.522, 10.003 and 11.089 at 313K for Pb(II), Cu(II) and Cd(II) ions onto SWCNT-COOH and 13.001, 10.788 and 17.055 onto SWCNTs, respectively.
+Like K_F , n increased with temperature as well.
+Since all n values obtained from the isotherms exceeded unity, the ions were favorably adsorbed onto SWCNT-COOH and SWCNT surfaces.
+The highest values of n were 4.522, 10.003 and 11.089 at 313 K for Pb(II), Cu(II) and Cd(II) ions onto SWCNT-COOH and 13.001, 10.788 and 17.055 onto SWCNTs, respectively.
 These data indicate favorable adsorption at high temperatures.
-Similar results have been reported by several earlier works for Freundlich constant for ion adsorption onto carbon nanotube adsorbent surfaces [40-41].
+Similar results have been reported in earlier works for Freundlich constant for ion adsorption onto carbon nanotube adsorbent surfaces (40,41).

-The maximum adsorption capacities for monolayer saturation at 313 K were 96.017, 77.002 and 58.889 mg per gram of SWCNTs -COOH surface and 33.548, 24.288 and 24.065 mg for Pb(II), Cu(II) and Cd(II) ions per gram of SWCNTs surface, respectively.
-Because higher temperatures leading to a higher chance for the ion to be adsorbed onto the adsorbents and an increase in their adsorption capacity, resulting in the enlargement of pore size.
-Also some researchers indicated that by increasing of temperature, the carbon nanotubes stability and total surface area are increased [55].
-Both Langmuir and Freundlich isotherms suggest that adsorption were endothermic.
-Although Freundlich isotherm provides information about surface heterogeneity and exponential distribution of active sites and their energies, it does not predict any saturation of the surface of adsorbents by the adsorbate [55].
+The maximum adsorption capacities for monolayer saturation at 313 K were 96.017, 77.002 and 58.889 mg per gram of SWCNT-COOH surface and 33.548, 24.288 and 24.065 mg for Pb(II), Cu(II) and Cd(II) ions per gram of SWCNT surfaces, respectively.
+Higher temperatures lead to a higher chance for the ion to be adsorbed onto the adsorbents and an increase in their adsorption capacity, resulting in the enlargement of pore size.
+Also, some researchers indicated that by increasing the temperature, the carbon nanotube stability and total surface area are increased (55).
+Both Langmuir and Freundlich isotherms suggest that adsorption was endothermic.
+Although Freundlich isotherm provides information about surface heterogeneity and exponential distribution of active sites and their energies, it does not predict any saturation of the surface of adsorbents by the adsorbate (55).

 3.6.
-Thermodynamics of adsorption
+Thermodynamics of Adsorption

 Thermodynamic parameters provide additional in-depth information regarding the inherent energetic changes involved during adsorption.
-To assess the thermodynamic parameters, the adsorption isotherm of Pb(II), Cu(II) and Cd(II) ions onto SWCNT-COOH and SWCNTs surfaces were measured at 283, 293, 303 and 313 K and the changes in thermodynamic parameters of standard Gibbs free energy of adsorption (ΔG^0), standard enthalpy (ΔH^0) and standard entropy (ΔS^0) were calculated from the variation of the thermodynamic equilibrium constant, K0, with the change in temperature.
+To assess the thermodynamic parameters, the adsorption isotherm of Pb(II), Cu(II) and Cd(II) ions onto SWCNT-COOH and SWCNTs surfaces were measured at 283, 293, 303 and 313 K, and the changes in thermodynamic parameters of standard Gibbs free energy of adsorption (ΔG^0), standard enthalpy (ΔH^0) and standard entropy (ΔS^0) were calculated from the variation of the thermodynamic equilibrium constant, K0, with the change in temperature.
 Thermodynamic constant, K0, for the adsorption reaction at equilibrium can be defined as:

-$$K_0 = \frac{a_s}{a_e} = \frac{\gamma_s q_e}{\gamma_e C_e} \qquad (10)$$

-Where, a_s and a_e denote activity coefficients of the ions adsorbed onto SWCNT-COOH and SWCNTs as adsorbents and the ions in the equilibrium solution, respectively. q_e is the concentration of ion adsorbed onto the surface (mg/g), C_e is the concentration of considered ion at the equilibrium (mg/L), γ_s and γ_e are the activity coefficients of the adsorbed solute and the solute in the equilibrium solution, respectively.
+$$K_0 = \frac{a_s}{a_e} = \frac{\gamma_s q_e}{\gamma_e C_e} \tag{10}$$ where a_s and a_e denote activity coefficients of the ions adsorbed onto SWCNT-COOH and SWCNTs as adsorbents and the ions in the equilibrium solution, respectively. q_e is the concentration of ion adsorbed onto the surface (mg/g), C_e is the concentration of considered ion at the equilibrium (mg/L), and γ_s and γ_e are the activity coefficients of the adsorbed solute and the solute in the equilibrium solution, respectively.
 As the concentration of the solute in the solution approaches zero, the activity coefficient, γ , approaches unity.
-Equation (10) then is written as [56, 57]:
+Equation (10) then is written as (56,57):